ibm-cloud-docs/containers/cs_users.md

 Before you begin:
 *   Make sure that you are the account owner or have **Super User** and all device access.
 You can't grant a user access that you don't have.
 *   Review the [required and suggested classic infrastructure permissions](/docs/containers?topic=containers-access_reference#infra).

+To customize classic infrastructure permissions through the CLI:

 1. Check whether the credentials for classic infrastructure access for {{site.data.keyword.containerlong_notm}} in the region and resource group have any missing required or suggested permissions.
     ```